brunocedero/sonnentesttask/README.md

 # sonnentesttask
-Resolution and implementation of the program of batteries functionality.
+Implementation of a program that calculates the setpoint of battery storage systems